kauemurakami/minimals_state_manager/README.md

   With minimals_state_manager, you will have a minimal state management implementation that is easy to understand and that speeds up Flutter application development. **However, it is important to point out that this package is intended for study about state management, observables, lifecycle and best practices only and is not recommended for production as it is still in alpha version.**

 ## Features
-Embora ainda esteja em sua versão alpha, este gerenciador de estados já possui as seguintes características:

   MinProvider and MinMultiProvider are state management providers that allow you to easily
     manage and share the state of your Flutter application between different components.
     MinProvider is used for single state management, while MinMultiProvider is used for
     managing multiple states in a single provider.
 By using MinProvider and MinMultiProvider,